CSCfi/csc-user-guide/docs/apps/starccm+.md

 ## Available

-Several versions of Star-CCM+ are available on [Puhti and Mahti](../computing/available-systems.md) servers.
+Several versions of Star-CCM+ are available on [Puhti, Mahti and LUMI](../computing/available-systems.md) servers.
 Use command

-    ls /appl/soft/eng/starccm+/ | grep '^[0-9]'
+  module spider starccm+

 on the server to check the installed versions.
 The double precision version will have the -R8 suffix on the end of the module version number.

+On LUMI, you need to first load the module environment, and then give module spider command

+  module use /appl/local/csc/modulefiles
+  module spider starccm+

 ## Usage

-There is an example of **batch job script** available on the servers:
+There is an example of **batch job script** available on the Puhti and Mahti servers:

   /appl/soft/eng/starccm+/parjob_starccm+

+On Lumi, the example batch job file is available here

+  /pfs/lustrep3/appl/local/csc/soft/eng/starccm+/parjob_starccm_lumi

 Copy the file and modify it for your own use.
-Further instructions are given in the file.
-How to submit a batch job on CSC's servers, see the user guide *CSCDocs*, page [Getting started](../computing/running/getting-started.md).
+Further instructions are given in the file, and platform's documentations.

 ## Support